planetmint/planetmint/docs/root/source/index.rst

 Planetmint
 ==========

 Meet Planetmint.
-The blockchain database.
+The metadata blockchain.

 It has some database characteristics and some blockchain `properties <properties.html>`_, including decentralization, immutability and native support for assets.